 The remote release switch has two positions similar to the camera's shutter release button.
 Half-pressure on the release switch activates the camera's auto-focus by connecting the "Ground" and "Activate AF" pins together.
 Full pressure on the release switch releases the camera's shutter by connecting the "Ground" and "Release Shutter" pins together.
 It isn't necessary to activate the auto-focus in order to release the shutter and a picture can be taken by only connecting the "Ground" and "Release Shutter" pins together.
 Activating the auto-focus releasing the shutter puts the camera into a heightened state of readiness and will reduce the variations between cameras.

-Canon EOS 30D connectors (remote release socket is bottom left)
+Canon mid to high end cameras (remote release socket is bottom left)

-A typical setup to control and trigger 16 Canon EOS cameras from a single PC with 2 spare USB ports would consist of:
+A typical setup to control and trigger 16 Canon EOS cameras from a single PC would consist of:

 Please note: The maximum USB cable length allowed by the USB standard is 5m (approx 16 feet).
 This can be extended by using USB hubs but you are only allowed a maximum of 3 hubs daisy chained together (giving a maximum cable length of 20m).
 You can buy active USB cables which can be daisy chained together but please be aware that these are really cables with a self-powered USB hub on the end.
 Self-powered USB hubs draw power from the USB interface instead of using an external power supply and tend to be less reliable than externally powered hubs.

-In operation DSLR Remote Pro Multi-Camera is used to control the camera settings and manage the downloading and naming of the images and the USB relay is used to trigger the cameras.
+In operation Multi-Camera is used to control the camera settings and manage the downloading and naming of the images and the trigger system is used to trigger the cameras.